tk-notes/lucas-meier-blog/content/posts/2020/12/chinese-remainder-theorem/index.md

 solve [(a, n)] = fullMod a n
 ```

-Note that we use the `fullMod` function we defined earlier, so that we get the smalles positive
+Note that we use the `fullMod` function we defined earlier, so that we get the smallest positive
 solution. `a` itself would be a solution, but we normalize it here to get the "nicest" version
 of it.